DavidM-D/site/entries/Shaking-up-the-IDE.md

 The hope is that we can add this to [Haskell IDE Engine](https://github.com/haskell/haskell-ide-engine) as a dependency to simplify the architecture and as an improvement on the existing plugin architecture.

 ---

+[1.
+This has since been renamed GHC IDE and split out into it's own repository]{.weak}

 [Opinions are my own and not the views of my employer]{.weak}

 [David Millar-Durrant - 13 Jun 2019]{.weak}